Do you have so much to do but feel less and less effective at getting it done?

 - Long walks.
 Exercise often – even at the office get up and move around at least a few minutes each hour.

-- Meditation – that can mean prayer, focusing on your breathing.
-Thankfulness journaling.
-That type of thing.
+- Meditation – that can mean prayer, self-reflection or mindfulness while focusing on your breathing.
+Journaling is also a great activity.

 - Just being present in the moment especially with family.
-Taking those few minutes on your commute from work to home to think about: how can I be a better Mom or Dad or Sister or Brother… those things will make your day end so much better for yourself and those around you.
-You can do this on your way to work as well: What needs to happen to be the best, most productive day at my work or office?
+Taking those few minutes on your commute from work to home to think about: how can I be a better parent or sibling… those things will make your day end so much better for yourself and those around you.
+You can do this on your way to work as well: What needs to happen to have the best, most productive day at my work or office?
 Who do I need to be on my “A” game for – to help the most…

 I hope that something I have shared with you was helpful in your day.